-Arabic Language, Modern Arabic Literature, Arab Cinema, Syrian Literature, Culture/s of the Arab Spring
+Arabic Language, Modern Arabic Literature, Arab Cinema, Syrian Literature

 Additionally, Firat is a literary translator.
 Her translations can be found in The Book of Gaza; Beirut 39; Words without Borders; New Voices of Saudi Arabia, The Poetry.
 She is also the translator of Khalil Sweileh’s award-winning novel Writing Love.